 We currently have offices in Seattle, Washington; Las Vegas, Nevada; and New York, New York.
+In October 2015, we opened offices in Sydney, Australia and in San Francisco, California.

 Consolidated Statements of Operations

 All significant inter-company transactions and balances within Marchex have been eliminated in consolidation.
 Our purchase accounting resulted in all assets and liabilities from our acquisitions being recorded at their estimated fair values on the respective acquisition dates.
 All goodwill, intangible assets and liabilities resulting from the acquisitions have been recorded in our financial statements.